gjeffgolden/gjeffgolden/README.md

 ***

 ### ⚡ Fun Fact:
 I climbed all the 14ers in Colorado between 2009 and 2012, and I still love hiking above treeline as often as humanly possible.
-Visit my website for more Fun Facts!
+Visit my website for more!

 <!--
 **gjeffgolden/gjeffgolden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.